SialkLang/Sialk/CONTRIBUTING.md

 ## Feedback and Support

 If you have any questions, feedback, or need support, don't hesitate to reach out to the project maintainers or the community.
-We're here to help and support each other in making Salam the best it can be.
+We're here to help and support each other in making Sialk the best it can be.

-Thank you for your interest in contributing to Salam!
+Thank you for your interest in contributing to Sialk!
 We appreciate your help in making this project a success.
 Happy coding!